thomknoe/polyculemolecule/README.md

 ## Research Context

 _Polycule Molecule_ is a design research prototype created for DESIGN 6197: Games in Research at Cornell University.
-The game uses play as a method to model and interrogate polyamorous relational structures — examining how the five love languages, asymmetric emotional resources, and hidden compatibility shape the networks people build together.
-The emergent typologies (Couple, Triad, Quad, Polycule) are not predetermined outcomes but consequences of player choices, resource constraints, and chance.
+The game uses play as a method to model and interrogate polyamorous relational structures, examining how the five love languages, asymmetric emotional resources, and hidden compatibility shape the networks people build together.
+The emergent typologies (Couple, Triad, Quad, Polycule) arise from player choices, resource constraints, and chance.

 ## Thematic Analysis — Playtesting Findings